who-is-thiss/YNA-Manual/README.md

 Open your server, and run the following command: `+tag create manual`.
 Before sending the message, attach your .yna file to it.
 Then, send the message.
 If everything was done properly, you should get a confirmation message.
 Now, you can run `+tag manual` to use the Manual!

+## Updating
+It's super easy to update.
+All you have to do is download the new release, and instead of `+tag create manual`, use `+tag edit manual` and attatch the new file with the update.

 Got any problems?
 Contact me through my Discord! `Stevee#5134` or Twitter. `@stevewastaken__`